Review What to Know about Mental Health and Food Allergy Bullying

-- Encourage communication and honesty
+- Encourage communication and honesty.

-- Give your child private time with medical professionals
+- Give your child private time with medical professionals.

-Talk to other adults about the situation, calmly.
+What to do if there is one?
+Take to other adults about the situation, calmly.
 These can be teachers or other parents.
 Does your school have a bullying policy?
 Try to track that down.
-Tell your child to avoid the bully if that is possible.
+Tell your kiddo to avoid the bully if that is possible.
+Or to be with friends.
 Some bullies are put off if your child is in a group.
-Tell your child to use the buddy system.
+Tell your kid to use the buddy system.

-Be the person you want your child to mimic, or at least keep your outbursts, breakdowns, and big sighs private.
+Be the person you want your child to mimic, or at least keep your outbursts, breakdowns and big sighs private.
 We all have them!

 Up Next: Learn how to help your kid understand their food allergic